khovratovich/equihash/README.md

 # Equihash

-This is an optimimzed C++ implementation of Equihash, the [memory-hard Proof-of-Work with fast verification](https://www.internetsociety.org/sites/default/files/blogs-media/equihash-asymmetric-proof-of-work-based-generalized-birthday-problem.pdf).
+This is an optimized C++ implementation of Equihash, the [memory-hard Proof-of-Work with fast verification](https://www.internetsociety.org/sites/default/files/blogs-media/equihash-asymmetric-proof-of-work-based-generalized-birthday-problem.pdf).

 Equihash is an asymmetric proof-of-work algorithm based on a computationally